DoctorVanGogh/AddonRegistry/README.md

 ```
 Substitute `[ADDONPACKAGE]` & `[COMPONENTADDON]` with the appropriate names.
 In our example this would be `Tradeskills` for `[ADDONPACKAGE]` and `TradeskillTree`(, `TradeskillSchematics`, ...) for `[COMPONENTADDON]` respectively.
 ##### 5. Setup clean depencendies/replacements
-Change the Addon Properties to replace it's base version (here `Tradeskills`) and be nice and call the modified addon the same (`Tradeskills` too).
-That way any external dependency will still be able to look things up.
+Change the Addon Properties to replace it's base version (here `Tradeskills`) and be nice and call the modified addon something similar (`CRBTradeskills`).
+That way an external dependency will still be able to look things up if the author is aware of this naming scheme.